 The Act provides for ten minimum standards known as the National Employment Standards (NES).
 The standards relate to maximum working hours, flexible work, parental leave, annual leave, personal leave, community service leave, long service leave, public holidays, notice of termination and redundancy pay and the Fair Work Information Statement.

 The NES apply to all national system employees, which includes the employees of most startups in Australia, including those employed by a foreign entity.
-These employment standards cannot be excluded or reduced by the employer.
+The NES provide employment standards which cannot be excluded or reduced by the employer.
 A number of NES apply to casual employees as well.
-A contravention of the NES may attract penalties of up to $63,000 for a corporation; in some cases individuals involved in the contravention can be exposed to a penalty of up to $12,200.
-A more comprehensive analysis of the NES can be found here.
+A contravention of the NES may attract penalties of up to $63,000 for a corporation and in some cases individuals involved in the contravention can be exposed to a penalty of up to $12,600.
+Higher penalties can apply for breaches involving vulnerable workers.

 Many employees in Australia do not have a written employment contract.
 But there are a number of sound reasons to develop written employment contracts for employees of a startup.